Post-classical history: Americas

-Cultural areas of North America prior to European contact.

-Cultural areas of South and Central America prior to European contact, (in Spanish).

 North America

 As a continent there was little unified trade or communication.
 Advances in agriculture spread northward from Mesoamerica indirectly through trade.
 Major cultural areas however still developed independently of each other.

 Norse contact and the polar regions

 Authentic reconstruction of Norse site at L'Anse aux Meadows.

 While there was little regular contact between the Americas and the Old World, the Norse explored and even colonized Greenland and Canada as early as 1000.
 None of these settlements survived past medieval times.
 Outside of Scandinavia knowledge of the discovery of the Americas was interpreted as a remote island or the North Pole.

 Recording of Saga of Eirik the Red.
 Chapter 8-11 describing interactions between the Norse and Beothuk erroneously called Eskimo.

 The Norse arriving from Iceland settled Greenland from approximately 980 to 1450.
 The Norse arrived in southern Greenland prior to the 13th century approach of Inuit Thule people in the area.
 The extent of the interaction between the Norse and Thule is unclear.
 Greenland was valuable to the Norse due to trade of ivory that came from the tusks of walruses.
 The Little Ice Age adversely affected the colonies and they vanished.
 Greenland would be lost to Europeans until Danish Colonization in the 18th century.

 The Norse also explored and colonized farther south in Newfoundland, Canada at L'Anse aux Meadows referred to by the Norse as Vinland.
 The colony at most existed for twenty years and resulted in no known transmission of diseases or technology to the First Nations.
 To the Norse Vinland was known for plentiful grape vines to make superior wine.
 One reason for the colony's failure was constant violence with the native Beothuk people who the Norse referred to as skrælings.

 After initial expeditions there is a possibility that the Norse continued to visit modern day Canada.
 Surviving records from medieval Iceland indicate some sporadic voyages to a land called Markland, possibly the coast of Labrador, Canada, as late as 1347 presumably to collect wood for deforested Greenland.